visweswar299/291862_MINI_PROJECT_PYTHON_/README.md

 then  enter (stop/STOP/Stop), it will run Testcases.

-Can also run in cmd (floder path>pytest test_calculator.py -s) then  enter (stop/STOP/Stop), will run Testcases.
+Can also run in cmd (floder path>pytest test_calculator.py -s) then  enter (stop/STOP/Stop), it will run Testcases.

 myfile.txt is a file to store the entered values at the run time of the program.